Jca-Dev/First-Project/README.md

 <h2>Known Bugs</h2>
 <ul>
-    <li>Internet Explorer nav bar and footer icons and buttons are pushed left with no :Hover style</li>
+    <li>Internet Explorer nav bar and footer icons and buttons are pushed left (This can be fixed by changing css justify-content: space-evenly; to justify-content: space-around;)</li>
+    <li>Internet Explorer has no :Hover style for nav bar</li>
 </ul>

 <h2>Sources/Credits</h2>